LCC-CIT/CS133JS-CourseMaterials/Labs/CodeReviewProcedure.md

  <h1>Code Review Procedure</h1>

-**CS 133JS, Beginning Programming: JavaScript**

 <h2>Contents</h2>

 [TOC]
 ## Overview

 Each student is on a team with one or two other students who are their lab partners.
-On Moodle, each team of lab partners is listed with a team name: Alders, Birches, Cedars, etc.
+On Moodle, each team of lab partners is listed with a team name

 There are three versions of each lab assignment—versions A, B and C. Each lab partner will do a different version.
 This allows each student to look at the other’s work and give them feedback without seeing a solution to their own assignment.